Chester: Football

 Chester was home to Chester City F.C., who were founded in 1885 and elected to the Football League in 1931 and played at their Sealand Road stadium until 1990, spending two years playing in Macclesfield before returning to the city to the new Deva Stadium – which straddles the border of England and Wales – in 1992.
 The club first lost its Football League status in 2000, only to reclaim it four years later as Conference champions.
 However, they were relegated again in 2009 and went out of business in March 2010 after 125 years in existence.

 Notable former players of the club include Ian Rush (who later managed the club), Cyrille Regis, Arthur Albiston, Earl Barrett, Lee Dixon, Steve Harkness, Roberto Martínez and Stan Pearson.

-Following their demise, a new team – Chester FC – was founded.
-They play at Chester City's Deva Stadium and were elected to the Northern Premier League Division One North for the 2010–11 season, ending their first season as that division's champions, securing a place in the Northern Premier League Premier Division for the 2011–12 season.
+Following their demise, a new team – Chester F.C. – was founded.
+They play at the Deva Stadium and were elected to the Northern Premier League Division One North for the 2010–11 season, ending their first season as that division's champions, securing a place in the Northern Premier League Premier Division for the 2011–12 season.
 The club achieved promotion for the next two consecutive seasons.
-Currently they play in the National League North, the sixth tier of English football.
+As of the 2026–27 season, Chester compete in the National League North.

 Basketball

-The city also has a professional basketball team in the country's top competition, the British Basketball League.
-Cheshire Phoenix – formerly known as Cheshire Jets – play at the Cheshire Oaks Arena at nearby Ellesmere Port; and a wheelchair basketball team, Celtic Warriors, formerly known as the Chester Wheelchair Jets.
+The city is represented at professional level by Cheshire Phoenix, based at Ellesmere Port and playing home games at Ellesmere Port Sports Village (Cheshire Oaks Arena).
+The club competes in the UK's top men's competition, the Super League Basketball.

+Wheelchair basketball is played by the Cheshire Phoenix Wheelchair Basketball Club, formed in 2014 as a merger between Cheshire Phoenix and Celtic Warriors Wheelchair Basketball Club.

 Rugby Union

-Chester Rugby Club (union) plays in the English National League 2 North, having been promoted in 2012.
+Chester Rugby Club (union) plays in National League 2 West.
 It won the EDF Energy Intermediate Cup in the 2007–08 season and the Cheshire Cup several times.